Mullum Mullum Creek Trail: Central Section

-The 1 km remaining 'missing link' of the Mullum Mullum Creek Trail from Heads Road to Park Road south, running along the boundary of Whitefriars College, has existed only as an informal dirt track for several years.
-Construction through this section has been delayed for various reasons, including the installation of new sewer main infrastructure along the corridor.
-The 600 metres of sewer pipes are scheduled to be installed by Yarra Valley Water as part of the Donvale Sewerage Project in March 2017.
-In 2016-17, Manningham Council undertook enabling works at the Park Road end of the trail to allow construction to commence as soon as the sewerage works are completed, with three bridges across the creek being pre-fabricated offsite.
-This section of the path will be a 2.5 metre-wide concrete surface consisting of three bridges, a 40 metre ramp to span a valley, and several boardwalks.
+The 1 km 'missing link' of the Mullum Mullum Creek Trail, from Heads Road to Park Road south, runs along the boundary of Whitefriars College.
+Before it was upgraded it was an informal dirt track.
+Construction through this section was delayed for various reasons, including the installation of new sewer main infrastructure along the corridor.
+600 metres of sewer pipes were installed by Yarra Valley Water as part of the Donvale Sewerage Project in March 2017.
+From 2016-17, Manningham Council undertook enabling works at Park Road to allow construction to commence as soon as the sewerage works are completed, with three bridges across the creek being pre-fabricated offsite.
+This section of the path is a 2.5 metre-wide concrete surface consisting of three bridges, a 40 metre ramp, and several boardwalks.

-Prior to September 2018, trail users wishing to travel from Schwerkolt Cottage to the lower section and to the Main Yarra Trail at Templestowe were required to detour, either by continuing along the Koonung Creek Trail up to Park Road, then north down Park Road using the on-road bicycle lanes, to the lower section.
-Alternatively, trail users can continue on the Mullum Mullum Creek Trail from Beckett Road to the Heads Road terminus, climb Heads Road to the south-west, and then continue north down Park Road to the lower section.
-Due to the steep and narrow nature of Heads Road, in addition to lacking a footpath or bicycle lane, trail users may wish to take the former detour.
+Prior to September 2018, trail users wishing to travel from Schwerkolt Cottage to the lower section and to the Main Yarra Trail at Templestowe were required to detour, continuing along the Koonung Creek Trail up to Park Road.
+Due to the steep and narrow nature of Heads Road, in addition to lacking a footpath or bicycle lane, trail users still take the former detour.

 Lower section

 The lower section starts at Park Road and continues 8.5 km to the Main Yarra Trail and crosses Heidelberg - Warrandyte Road.
 On the far side is a wooden bridge and boardwalk - continue to the left - the right leads to a tea house at Beasley's Nursery.

 After 1.1 km the path opens up into a more open area and meets the Greengully Trail that enters from the left (south).
-The intersection is badly signed.
-Continue past large open areas on the right (east) where Kangaroos/Wallabies can be seen on a regular basis, just 20 km from the Melbourne CBD.
+Users can continue past large open areas where Kangaroos/Wallabies can be seen on a regular basis.
 Deer have also been sighted.

 The trail ends at the confluence of the Mullum Mullum Creek and the Yarra River in Templestowe.
 A lookout surveys the spot.
 The Main Yarra Trail starts here.

 Connections

+The trail connects with the EastLink Trail near Beckett Road, Ringwood.
 The upper section of the trail at Larissa Ave, Ringwood connects to the Belgrave Rail Trail.
 The northeastern end of the upper section finishes at Highland Ave, Croydon and has an on-road connection to the Tarralla Creek Trail.
 The northern end of the lower section connects to the Main Yarra Trail.
 The path also connects to the Greengully Trail 1.2 km south of the Yarra.
 The southern end of the lower section terminates at Park Rd.